d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 # How to Contribute to This Book

 In the "Acknowledgments" section of this book, we thank all the contributors to this book and list their GitHub IDs or names.
-Each contributor will also receive a special gift book dedicated to him or her when this book is published.

-You can view the list of contributors[1] in the GitHub code repository for this book.
+You can view the list of contributors [1] in the GitHub code repository for this book.
 If you want to be one of the contributors to this book, you need to install Git and submit a pull request[2] for the GitHub code repository of this book.
 When your pull request is merged into the code repository by the author of this book, you will become a contributor.

 This section describes the basic Git procedure for contributing to this book.
 If you are familiar with Git operations, you can skip this section.

 In the procedure below, we assume that the contributor's GitHub ID is "astonzhang".

 Step 1: Install Git.
-The Git open source book details how to install Git[3].
-If you do note have a GitHub account, you need to sign up for an account[4].
+The Git open source book details how to install Git [3].
+If you do note have a GitHub account, you need to sign up for an account [4].

 Step 2: Log in to GitHub.
-Enter the address of code repository of this book in your browser[2].
+Enter the address of code repository of this book in your browser [2].
 Click on the "Fork" button in the red box at the top-right of Figure 11.20 to get a copy of code repository of this book.

 ![The code repository page. ](../img/contrib01.png)

-Now, the code repository of this book will be copied to your username, such as "Your GitHub ID/gluon-tutorials-zh" shown at the top-left of Figure 11.21.
+Now, the code repository of this book will be copied to your username, such as "Your GitHub ID/d2l-en" shown at the top-left of Figure 11.21.

 ![Copy the code repository. ](../img/contrib02.png)